raghav103/Reddit_Flair_Prediction/README.md

 # Reddit_Flair_Prediction

-A web application to detect flair of a given Reddit r/india post.
+An application to detect flair of a given Reddit r/india post.

 ## Contents